adrianalbino/trello-tracker/README.md

 npm start
 ```

 To fetch card movements from a specific board and generate CSV file (if it doesn't exist yet) and Google Sheets integration (checks cache first).
+Spreadsheet ID is optional, if not provided, only CSV file will be generated.
 Extract board-id and sheets-id from their respective URLs:

 trello board-id: `https://trello.com/b/<board-id>/<board-name>`

 spreadsheet-id: `https://docs.google.com/spreadsheets/d/<spreadsheet-id>/edit?gid=<sheet-id>#gid=<sheet-id>`

 ```bash